-Lifetime Learning Credit: This credit is available to students at any point in the postsecondary education and for courses to acquire or improve job skills.
+Lifetime Learning Credit: This credit is available to students at any point in postsecondary education and for courses to acquire or improve job skills.
 The maximum credit is \$2,000 per tax return, regardless of the number of eligible students in the family.

 New York State College Tuition Credit or Itemized Deduction: This is a New York State tax credit for qualified tuition expenses that includes only tuition paid for the undergraduate enrollment or attendance of the student at an institution of higher education.
 The refundable credit can be as much as \$400 per student for State residents.

-For tax year 2019, the maximum itemized deduction is \$10,000 for each eligible student.
+For Tax Year 2020, the maximum itemized deduction is \$10,000 for each eligible student.
 The college tuition itemized deduction may offer a greater tax savings if the taxpayer itemized deductions on their State return.
-Taxpayers should use the worksheets in the instructions (IT-272-I instructions) to compute their deduction and determine if the credit or deduction is better for them.
+Taxpayers should use the worksheets in the instructions (IT-272-I) to compute their deduction and determine if the credit or deduction is better for them.

-It is important to note that in addition to the 1098-T, taxpayers should use a student account statement to determine the expenses correctly attributable to the 2019 tax year.
+It is important to note that in addition to the 1098-T, taxpayers should use a student account statement to determine the expenses are correctly attributable to the 2020 tax year.

-IMPORTANT NOTE ON REFUNDABLE CREDITS: The Internal Revenue Service will not be issuing any refunds on 2019 returns that include refundable credits, such as the Earned Income and/or Additional Child Tax Credit, prior to February 15, 2020, regardless of when and how the return was filed.
-This delay allows for income verification.
+IMPORTANT NOTE ON IRS PROCESSING TIMEFRAME: Due to recent changes in tax law, the Internal Revenue Service will not begin to accept or process 2020 tax returns, including those with refundable credits such as the Earned Income and/or Additional Child Tax Credit, prior to February 12, 2021.